Mihir-Mithani/FaultSense/README.md

 ## Running the Hyperparameter Search

-To reproduce the full grid search (warning: this takes significant time â€” ~13,650 model fits):
+To reproduce the full grid search (warning: this takes significant time  ~13,650 model fits):
 =======
 To reproduce the full grid search (warning: this takes significant time — ~13,650 model fits):